 Rogue River Steelheading - Oregon

-Fly and Lure Fishing
+Fly and Lure Fishing Adventure

-2025 Rates start at $2,550.00 per person for 3-nights and 4-days guided fishing.
+2025/2026 Rates start at $2,550.00 per person for 3-nights and 4-days guided fishing.

-The Rogue River
+The Wild Rogue Experience

 The trip begins just below Grave Creek.
-Shortly after entering the water, the guides will maneuver their boats around Rainie Falls, the only part of the river that cannot be safely navigated.
-Throughout the remaining 43-mile journey, you'll enjoy the remoteness and breathtaking beauty of the Rogue River Canyon.
+Shortly after launching, guides will expertly navigate around Rainie Falls, the only section of the river that cannot be safely run.
+From there, you'll drift 43 miles through the heart of the Wild and Scenic corridor, immersed in the remote beauty of the Rogue River Canyon.

 Season: September 1 through mid-November.

-Typical Fishing Day:
+A Typical Fishing Day:

 Guide-Prepared Shore Lunch

-Shore Lunch: Each day, the guides prepare a nice shore lunch with fresh fish, a deli-sandwich bar, and salads.
+Shore Lunch: Each day, the guides prepare a nice shore lunch with fresh fish, a deli sandwich bar, and salads.
 Shore lunches feature fresh steelhead (only hatchery fish) or salmon when available.

 The Fishing Program: